PC-Admin/matrix-moderation-tool/README.md

 - Copies of any media they've sent
 7) Add a room report function to create a properly formatted report for rdlist
 8) Add a function to extract a users email or 3PID
-9) Do room shutdowns in parallel
+9) Do room shutdowns in parallel?
+10) Add function for probing the support email of another server automatically
+11) Automated incident report email to other server owners for more scalable coordination

 ***
 ## rdlist Functionality